swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 The module interface associated with a hidden dependency doesn't need to be distributed to clients.
 However, the binary associated to the module still needs to be distributed to execute the resulting program.

-### Default import access level in Swift 5 and 6, and a future language mode
+### Default import access level in Swift 5/6 and a future language mode

 The access level of a default import declaration without an explicit access-level modifier depends on the language version.
 We list here the implicit access levels and reasoning behind this choice.

-In Swift 5 and 6, an import is `public` by default.
+In Swift 5/6, an import is `public` by default.
 This choice preserves source compatibility.
 The only official import previously available in Swift 5 behaves like the public import proposed in this document.